OmarGaafar1/Instant-Smile-Detection/README.md

 1. Clone the project repository.
 2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Train the smile detection model using the `model.py` script.
-4. Run the smile detection program to capture face images from a video feed and display smile predictions.
+3. Open the `Main.ipynb` notebook and run it to start the video capturing and smile detection process.

 ## Acknowledgements